 CareOne Long Term Acute Care Hospital at Trinitas Regional Medical Center is a specialized unit focusing primarily on pulmonary medicine.
 Their state-of-the-art technology and highly skilled professionals specifically care for complex patients who require advanced therapies.
 They focus on ventilator weaning and recognize the benefits of including the Passy Muir Valve as an important step in the weaning process.

-The Children’s Center Rehabilitation Hospital is a pediatric specialty hospital that offers a wide range of medical services, rehabilitative care, social services, and education to children and teenagers with complex medical needs, including tracheostomy and ventilator dependency.
+Bethany Children’s Health Center is a pediatric specialty hospital that offers a wide range of medical services, rehabilitative care, social services, and education to children and teenagers with complex medical needs, including tracheostomy and ventilator dependency.
 The Passy Muir Valve plays a daily role to provide care for patients who have experienced traumatic brain injuries, spinal cord injuries, or extended hospitalization due to injury or illness.

 Children’s Hospital of Wisconsin is a college-affiliated, quaternary pediatric medical care center and has established its Tracheostomy/Home Ventilator Program to provide inpatient and outpatient care to children with tracheostomy and ventilator dependency.
 They emphasize education and training to improve use of the Passy Muir Valve in all stages of care, including the Pediatric Intensive Care Unit.